An Abbreviated Selection of Russ's Successful Trial Verdicts Through the Years

 Russ has filed, tried and settled countless lawsuits on behalf of tourists who have fallen victim to fraudulent misrepresentations made by timeshare companies, vacation and travel clubs and high-pressure sales tactics.
 He has worked closely with the Missouri Attorney General's Consumer Protection Division to monitor fraud in the timeshare and vacation club industry.

 In 2007, Russ received a letter of commendation from the Missouri Attorney General's office for helping to successfully prosecute an individual attempting to practice law without a license, and whom had taken tens of thousands of dollars from multiple victims in Southern Missouri and Northern Arkansas.
+In 2022, he was invited to speak at the Missouri Bar Real Estate Institute on the issue of Timeshare fraud.

 In a case argued in 2009 before the Missouri Court of Appeals (Southern District), Russ represented a seller who sought the rescission of a real estate contract where the seller failed to disclose that the property had a history of methamphetamine-related activity and was the former residence of persons convicted of felonies relating to possession and distribution of the drug.
 The Court (in Goldiluxe, LLC v.
 Abbott, Case No. SD29560) refused to rescind the transaction, instead holding that evidence of difference in value of the property had to be shown before the contract was rescinded, regardless of the fraud-induced sale.